LambdaSharp/LambdaSharpTool/src/DocFx/syntax/Module-Parameter.md

 ---
 # Parameter

-The `Parameter` definition specifies a value that is supplied at module deployment time either by the λ# CLI or a parent module.
+The `Parameter` definition specifies a value that is supplied at module deployment time either by the LambdaSharp CLI or a parent module.
 Module parameters can be modified subsequently by updating the CloudFormation stack in the AWS console.

 ## Syntax